Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 However, despite its obvious quality, it doesn’t necessitate any special care.
 Whether you want to keep it out in the open or tuck it away, this is the router for you.
 It doesn’t matter what you choose; it will fit in perfectly.

-The Max-Stream EA7300’s set-up wizard made it a breeze to get the device up and running.
-The WAN port is plugged into your modem and the electricity is connected.
+But operating the Max Stream EA7300 is extremely easy, thanks to the set-up wizard.
+You just need to plug the WAN port into the modem and connect it with the electricity.
 Now that your computer has finished booting up, you can move on to the final stage.

-Once you’ve chosen a network name and a password, you’re all set to go.
+Choose a network name and password, and that’s it.
 Changing advanced network settings is an option, but you don’t have to wait to begin browsing the internet.

 Network-attached storage, as well as wired and wireless networking, are all supported.
 One of the four gigabit Ethernet ports on the back is used for wired networking.